~ essay on Bloodborne (2015), the ultimate in action-horror role-playing.

 The viciously ruined realm of Yharnam, its dreams of healing and nightmares of Beasthood, is yours.
 For the next few days, an exploration into its nooks and crannies will yield a disastrous history, its current despair founded upon a hope now buried.

-All through the savage saga, your Hunter will need to cut down Beasts and other Hunters and much worse, momentarily soiling their drip with the wretched Old Blood which brought down the old city.
+All through the savage saga, your Hunter will need to cut down Beasts and other Hunters and much worse, momentarily soiling their drip with the wretched Old Blood which brought down the grand city.